zenvdeluca/net_healer/README.md

 NET HEALER supports FastNetMon and Plixer Scrutinizer DDoS attack reports.<br>
-It groups them for further algorithms run on taking decisions. i.e: trigger notification or BAN an IP based on pre-configured protocol thresholds. if UDP traffic for IP x.x.x.x is >= 1Gbps, than consider under_attack
+It groups them for further algorithms run on taking decisions.
+<br>i.e: trigger notification or BAN an IP based on pre-configured protocol thresholds.
+<br>if UDP traffic for IP x.x.x.x is >= 1Gbps, than consider under_attack

 It works on four different stages
 - cleared - none Attack Reports received.